Thank you for supporting the Dr Tracy Westerman Aboriginal Psychology Scholarship Program and the inaugural 2020 scholarship recipients.

 Upon graduation I hope to become a qualified School Psychologist.
 I have been inspired to study psychology due to being concerned for the mental health of Aboriginal youth.
 The wellbeing gap between Aboriginal youth and non-Aboriginal youth is evident at every stage of their development.
 This is reflected in measures such as infant mortality rates, preparedness for schooling, educational achievement, contact with the justice system and hospitalisation.
 For children and young people, mental health is profound in its importance – not only because it is the key to a rich enjoyment of childhood and adolescence, but also because it provides the foundation for a resilient and mentally healthy adulthood.
 I believe that my Aboriginality, understanding and knowledge of culture, and compassionate and positive manner will assist in helping Aboriginal students and families.

-Thank you for supporting these incredible young women as they embark on their own journey to make tomorrow better for themselves, their families and their communities.
+Thank you for supporting these incredible young people as they embark on their own journey to make tomorrow better for themselves, their families and their communities.

 We hope you have enjoyed learning about their motivations, hopes and aspirations and the inspiration that they continue to draw from Dr Tracy Westerman.